k-gerda/odin-landing-page/README.md

 Practicing CSS flexbox by creating a web page from an Odin Project design.
 The aim of this web page is to be more or less similar to the provided design.
+This project doesn't have to adjust for different screen sizes, zoom levels or mobile devices.